Joint JWST-DECam Lensing Reveals That the Bullet Cluster Is a Minor Merger: Results

 Figure~\ref{fig:5_estim_corner} shows the MCMC posterior distributions for our fiducial {\tt 3cS} model.
 All six parameters describing the three NFW halos are well constrained.
 The corresponding best-fit parameter values, including uncertainties from LSS contributions, are summarized in Table~\ref{table:4_main_results}.
 We obtain masses of $M_{200c}^{\mathrm{Main\text{-}SE}} = (6.09^{+2.22}_{-1.79} \pm 0.15)\times10^{14}M_{\odot}$ and $M_{200c}^{\mathrm{Main\text{-}NW}} = (4.74^{+1.78}_{-1.38} \pm 0.04)\times10^{14}M_{\odot}$ for the two main-cluster components, and $M_{200c}^{\mathrm{Sub}} = (1.49^{+0.32}_{-0.25} \pm 0.01)\times10^{14}M_{\odot}$ for the subcluster.
 The result shows that the two halos in the main cluster have comparable masses whereas the subcluster's mass is lower by a factor of 3--4.

 To derive the total mass in the main cluster, we construct a three-dimensional density grid from the three NFW halos in our best-fit model, assuming that differences in their line-of-sight positions are negligible.
 Starting from the midpoint between the two main BCGs, we perform spherical integration outward until the mean enclosed density equals 200$\rho_c$.
 This calculation is performed for every MCMC sample after burn-in.
 From the resulting posterior distributions, we obtain $M_{200c}^{\text{Main}} = 15.11^{+2.48}_{-2.10} \times 10^{14}M_{\odot}$.
-The corresponding mass ratio is $M_{200c}^{\text{Main}}/M_{200c}^{\text{Sub}} = 10.14^{+3.22}_{-2.47}$, which strongly favors a minor-merger scenario.
+The corresponding mass ratio, derived from the MCMC posterior to fully account for parameter degeneracies, is $M_{200c}^{\text{Main}}/M_{200c}^{\text{Sub}} = 10.14^{+3.22}_{-2.47}$, which strongly favors a minor-merger scenario.

 In a similar manner, we derive the total mass of the Bullet Cluster system by combining the contributions from all three halos and adopting the midpoint between the main-cluster and subcluster centers as the reference.
 We obtain $M_{200c}^{\text{Total}} = 17.99^{+2.56}_{-2.18} \times 10^{14}M_{\odot}$ with the corresponding virial radius $R_{200c}^{\text{Total}} = 2.27\pm0.10$~Mpc.